Illegally Logged Timber (Prohibition of Sale and Distribution) Bill

 Overview

 This Planning Bill establishes the Infrastructure Planning Commission (IPC) to streamline the planning process for nationally significant infrastructure projects.
-It also introduces a Community Infrastructure Levy (CIL) to fund infrastructure improvements.
-The bill aims to speed up the development of essential infrastructure while ensuring environmental protection and community engagement.
+It also introduces a Community Infrastructure Levy (CIL) to fund infrastructure improvements and makes various amendments to existing planning legislation.

 Description